0xSo1o/site/_posts/Hack-The-Box/Network-Enumeration-With-Nmap/2023-05-22-Network-Enumeration-With-Nmap.md

 **Task:** Perform a full TCP port scan on your target and create an HTML report.
 Submit the number of the highest port as the answer.
 {: .notice}

-The task at hand is straightforward: we have to perform full TCP port scan which is done by utilising the <span style="background-color: #38263ef0">-p-</span> flag.
+The task at hand is straightforward: we have to perform full TCP port scan which is done by utilizing the <span style="background-color: #38263ef0">-p-</span> flag.
 This approach aligns with task 1 of the <b>Host and Port Scanning</b> module.
 To exclusively focus on port scanning, we will once again employ the <span style="background-color: #38263ef0">-Pn</span> flag to deactivate host discovery.
 Furthermore, we are utilizing the aggressive timing mode, denoted by the <span style="background-color: #38263ef0">-T</span> flag, to expedite our scans.

 <b></b>